How to Make a Visual Essay

 - Policy: What should we do about it?
 How can we solve the problem? (example: How can we help friends with eating disorders?
 How can we solve the problem of child labor?)

-3. Decide on your claim answer.
-You may need to do some research to find the answer.
+You may need to do some research to find the answer to your argument question.
 You can Google to find out some information on your topic, or look at YouTube videos.
 Once you find your claim answer, try to write it in a single sentence.
 That sentence is the thesis for your essay.

 When you are looking for images on the Internet, you need to understand that there is a difference from just viewing those images and using them yourself.
 Luckily, there are many great sites with images which are offered free for anyone to use.
 Here are some of the best free use sites: